gasparka/thesis/docs/fixed_point.rst

 In general Sfix type is built in such a way that all the functions map to the VHDL library, so no conversion is neccesary.

-Another option would have been to implement fixed point compiler on my own, it would provide more flexibility but it would take many time + it has t be kept in mind that the VHDL library is already production-tested.
-Ths mapping to VHDL library seemed like the best option.

-It limits the conversion to VHDL only, for example Verilog has no fixed point package in standard library.

-Autoresize?
-Automatic conversion to fixed point?

 Complex fixed-point
 -------------------

 Objective of this tool was to simplify model based design and verification of DSP to FPGA models.
 One frequent problem with DSP models was that they commonly want to use complex numbers.
 In order to unify the interface of the model and hardware model, Pyha supports complex numbers for interfacing means,